heksaani/InnuendoCliCpouta/README.md

  The excel file, Innuendo_reports.xlsx has all other reports as a separate excel sheet.

  - **Visualising ChewBBACA allelic profiles using Grapetree**:
-  Grapetree (version 2.2.0) is installed on Innuendo2 machine and can be used for the visualization of allelic profiles.
-You can type the following command on the termincal of Innuendo2 machine to start grapetree programme:
+  Grapetree (version 2.2.0) is installed on InnuendoCLI machine and can be used for the visualization of allelic profiles.
+You can type the following command on the termincal of InnuendoCLI machine to start grapetree programme:

   ```bash
   > grapetree